Non-use of bicycle helmets in Europe…and in BC

 - Ride using proper etiquette.

-And check out this alternative to helmets: the Hovding airbag for cyclists.
-It has won not just a few European innovation awards and is a solid attempt to combine style with increased protection.
-They aren't yet available for sale in Canada but I will spread the word as soon as they are.
+And this alternative to helmets: the Hovding airbag for cyclists.
+They aren't yet available for sale in Canada but what a neat idea.

 Advocating non-use of helmets